mikedlowis/rscons/README.md

 * Object, which compiles source files to produce an object file
 * Program, which links object files to produce an executable

-If you want to create an Environment that does not contain any (or select) builders, you can use the `exclude_builders` key to the Environment constructor.
+If you want to create an Environment that does not contain any builders, you can use the `exclude_builders` key to the Environment constructor.

 ### Managing Environments